Hochschild cohomology of torus-equivariant D-modules: Base change and compactification

-We note that all vertical morphisms are smooth and the spaces in the top row are schemes.
-Let $\schemeh\colon X \to Y$ be the $G$-equivariant morphism of schemes inducing $h$ on quotient stacks.
-Then the scheme $\schemeclsY \stack X$ is given by
+In both diagrams all vertical morphisms are smooth and the spaces in the top row are schemes.
+Explicitly, if $h'\colon Y \to X$ is a $G$-equivariant morphism of schemes inducing the structure map $\stack Y \to \stack X$, then